 For a PD to transmit, it shall sense the medium to determine if another station is transmitting.
 If the medium is not determined to be busy, the transmission may proceed.
 The CSMA/CA distributed algorithm mandates that a gap of a minimum specified duration exists between contiguous frame sequences.
 A transmitting PD shall verify that the medium is idle for this required duration before attempting to transmit.
 If the medium is determined to be busy, the PD shall defer until the end of the current transmission.
 After deferral, or prior to attempting to transmit again immediately after a successful transmission, the PD shall select a random backoff interval and shall decrement the backoff interval counter while the medium is idle.
 A transmission is successful when an ACK frame is received from the STA addressed of the transmitted frame.

 PAC structure and procedure

-PAC structure consists of discovery region, peering region, and communication region as figure 1.
-PDs perform discovery procedure, peering procedure and communication procedure in discovery region, peering region, and communication region, respectively.
+PAC structure consists of discovery phase, peering phase, and communication phase as figure 1.
+PDs perform discovery procedure, peering procedure and communication procedure in discovery phase, peering phase, and communication phase, respectively.